Self-Abandonment: Why You Keep Putting Yourself Last

 • Love felt conditional

 You may have learned that your needs are inconvenient or unsafe.
-So instead of expressing them, you learned to ignore them.
+Over time, you may have learned to disconnect from your needs before anyone else has the chance to dismiss them.

 The Need to Be Accepted